Kumawood stars storm Kumasi in grand style to mourn with Ellen Kyei White

 Earlier, YEN.com.gh reported that Kumawood stars had shown their solidarity and unity with their Kumawood colleague, Borga Sylvia.

-Borga Sylvia and her twin sister stepped out in style at the funeral as they attended to scores of Kumawwod celebrities who passed through, including Nana Ama McBrown and Bill Asamoah.
+Borga Sylvia and her twin sister stepped out in style at their mother's funeral, attending to scores of Kumawwod celebrities who passed through, including Nana Ama McBrown and Bill Asamoah.

 Source: YEN.com.gh